MLI-lab/imaging_MLPs/README.md

 ### Compressive Sensing:

 The code to replicate the results from the compressive sensing section is in the folder "compressed_sensing".
-Before running the notebook "training_and_validation.ipynb", please adjust the data path and select the model.
+Before running the notebook "training_and_validation.ipynb", please adjust the data path, training data size, and select the model.

 ## Acknowledgements
 * The U-Net implementation and the fastmri library are obtained from the [fastMRI repository](https://github.com/facebookresearch/fastMRI).